ohnoitsalobo/midi-lights/README.md

 - If the sustain pedal is used, it triggers a 'firework' effect on the LED strip.

+- BPM information can be calculated from MIDI data, to make time-responsive LED patterns.

 - Using the Virtuino app allows you to
     1) stop the auto-changing patterns on one that you like
     2) manually switch through patterns